rkulla/vimogen/README.md

-Vimogen is a Pathogen bundle manager that manages the installing/deleting/updating of all your Vim plugins.
+Vimogen is a zero-configuration Pathogen bundle manager that manages the installing/deleting/updating of all your Vim plugins.

 Because of these abilities, Vimogen also makes it very easy to keep all your Vim plugins synchronized across different machines.